-FULL INCLUSION PROGRAM 9-12
+CO-TEACHING/INCLUSION PROGRAM GRADES 9-11

 All students regardless of disability or severity are in the regular education classroom/program full time.
 All services are taken to the child in that setting.
-The Inclusion Program is a support service provided for students with disabilities within heterogeneous classrooms.
-The inclusion teacher and/or teacher assistant accompany the inclusion students into their academic classes.
-A tutorial period with their inclusion teacher and/or teacher assistant reinforces material learned.
+The Co-Teaching Program is a support service provided for students with disabilities within heterogeneous classrooms.
+The Co-Teacher and/or teacher assistant accompany the inclusion students into their academic classes.